bluxon92-bit/litloop-site/_posts/2026-05-04-best-agatha-christie-books-ranked.md

 ---

 Agatha Christie wrote 66 detective novels and 14 short story collections over more than fifty years.
-She remains the best-selling novelist of all time after Shakespeare and the Bible — which is either the most impressive statistic in publishing history or a useful reminder that people have always wanted a good puzzle before bed.
+She remains the best-selling novelist of all time after Shakespeare and the Bible, which is both the most impressive statistic in publishing history or a useful reminder that people have always wanted a good puzzle before bed.

 I came to Christie late, I'll admit.
 I'd always thought of her as comfort reading — something to pick up in an airport, easy and forgettable.
 I was wrong about that.
 The plots are architectural masterworks.
 Every detail placed, every misdirection earned, every solution both surprising and, in retrospect, completely inevitable.
 She's a better craftsperson than most writers who get taken more seriously.